@connectum/events-amqp

 exchangeOptions | AmqpExchangeOptions | undefined | Exchange declaration options |

-queueOptions | AmqpQueueOptions | undefined | Queue declaration options |
+queueOptions | AmqpQueueOptions | undefined | Default queue declaration options |

 consumerOptions | AmqpConsumerOptions | undefined | Consumer tuning options |